GCSBOSS/nodecaf/README.md

 let app = new AppServer(conf);
 ```

-You can also setup a file log on  your settings file to be automatically
+You can also setup a log file in your settings file to be automatically
 transferred to the `conf` argument of `init`.

 ```toml